Human’s Relationship with Nature

 Some people in this world have never set foot in a forest.
 Some have never seen a night sky saturated with stars.
 Some have never seen the ocean rolling on a white sandy beach.
 With ecology classes gone from schools and sciences classes slowly disappearing, how can children be even taught about the dynamics of life?
 How can a child be aware, or even have a sense of what nature is if he has never even experienced it.

 We have a choice to make.
 And let me say that, whether you choose one over the other, is not better or worse.
 Each has its pros and cons.
 Each has its advantages and consequences.
 Each is either good or bad, it just depends on where you stand.
 If we, as a society, choose to have a world dominated by technology and engineering, constantly improving at making things bigger and faster, at the detriment of Nature, than we just need to keep doing what we are doing.
 I am sure we will be able to find technological solutions to pretty much everything.
 But If we choose to have a world where the wilderness can still be experienced, where a father can take his son fish in the outdoors.
-Where a child can snorkel the bay and marvel at thousands of flickering moving colors, then we will have to change.
+Where a daughter can snorkel the bay and marvel at thousands of flickering moving colors, then we will have to change.
 Not because of numbers, not because we need to save the earth, not because climate is changing, but because we value Nature.
 Because we want Nature to be part of our world.
 Because we believe that our responsibility is to be humble, respectful and caring citizens of this planet, of this universe.
 Not to destroy it or act like its savior.